Lazar of Serbia: Battle of Kosovo

 Since the encounter at Pločnik in 1386, it was clear to Lazar that a decisive battle with the Ottomans was imminent.
 After he made peace with Sigismund, to avoid troubles on his northern borders, the prince secured military support from Vuk Branković and King Tvrtko.
 The King of the Serbs and Bosnia was also expecting a bigger Ottoman offensive since his army, commanded by Vlatko Vuković, wiped out a large Turkish raiding party in the Battle of Bileća in 1388.
 A massive Ottoman army led by Sultan Murad, estimated at between 27,000 and 30,000 men, advanced across the territory of Konstantin Dragaš and arrived in June 1389 on the Kosovo Field near Priština, on the territory of Vuk Branković.
 The Ottoman army was met by the forces commanded by Prince Lazar, estimated at between 12,000 and 30,000 men, which consisted of the prince's own troops, Vuk Branković's troops, and a contingent under the leadership of Vlatko Vuković sent by King Tvrtko.
 The Battle of Kosovo, the most famous battle in Serbia's medieval history, was fought on 15 June 1389.
 In the fierce fighting and mutual heavy losses, both Prince Lazar and Sultan Murad lost their lives.
+Lazar is killed during battle, Sultan Murad was assassinated after the battle by Serbian nobleman later identified as Miloš Obilić(or Kobilić), pretended to have deserted to the Ottoman forces.
+When brought before Murad, Obilić pulled out a hidden dagger and killed the Sultan by slashing him.
+He was then killed by the Sultan's bodyguards.

 Information about the course and the outcome of the Battle of Kosovo is incomplete in the historical sources.
 It can be concluded that, tactically, the battle was a draw.
 However, the mutual heavy losses were devastating only for the Serbs, who had brought to Kosovo almost all of their fighting strength.
 Although Serbia under Prince Lazar was an economically prosperous and militarily well organized state, it could not compare to the Ottoman Empire with respect to the size of territory, population, and economic power.
 Lazar was succeeded by his eldest son Stefan Lazarević.
 As he was still a minor, Moravian Serbia was administered by Stefan's mother, Milica.
 She was attacked from the north five months after the battle by troops of the Hungarian King Sigismund.
 When Turkish forces, moving toward Hungary, reached the borders of Moravian Serbia in the summer of 1390, Milica accepted Ottoman suzerainty.
 She sent her youngest daughter, Olivera, to join the harem of Sultan Bayezid I. Vuk Branković became an Ottoman vassal in 1392.
 Now all the Serbian lands were under Ottoman suzerainty, except Zahumlje under King Tvrtko.